Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/overview.md

 ## Why does knowledge matter?
 * When information is not easily accessible within an organization, it can be time-consuming and costly when staff have to rediscover how something was configured, how a previous issue was resolved, or how something works.
 Having an organization's shared knowledge stored and readily accessible gives more time for staff to work on meaningful tasks.
 * When a knowledge system is well-implemented, all the experts in an organization can easily contribute.
 Capturing and sharing information can be key to the efficiency of those who are on both sides of the service desk.
+* By enabling efficient access to relevant information, reducing redundant efforts, and promoting self-service, Hornbill Knowledge can drive significant operational efficiencies for your organization.
+Use Knowledge to streamline incident resolution, improve service quality, and reduce costs, all while enhancing the overall productivity of both your staff and your service end-users.

 ## Before you begin
 * Review the available [knowledge roles](/servicemanager-config/setup/service-manager-roles#knowledge-roles) that can be assigned to the different types of users.